AlexTrommer/ideal_corner_kicks/README.md

 This will:
 - Parse all event files in `events/`
 - Output `corner_deliveries.csv` and `goals.csv`
-- Print statistical test results to the console
+- Output statistical test results
-- Display a series of visualisation plots
+- Display a series of visualization plots

 ---